patternfly/patternfly-3/README.md

 Sass is included in the `dist/sass` directory.
 Just add `node_modules` to your build tool's Sass include paths then `@import 'patternfly/dist/sass/patternfly';` in your Sass to get started!

 #### Using Webpack?
-There are two touch points for integratign patternfly sass, one in your webpack conrfig, and another in your sass.
-Below is an example module rule for loading patternfly .scss files using webpack
+There are two touch points for integrating patternfly sass: one in your webpack config, and another in your sass.
+Below is an example module rule for loading patternfly .scss files using webpack.

 ```javascript
 module: {